jianshishen/listing-ec2-security-groups/README.md

 # Deployment

-1. Setup AWS credential using this [link](https://serverless.com/framework/docs/providers/aws/guide/credentials#using-aws-access-keys)
+1. Setup AWS credential using methods in this [doc](https://serverless.com/framework/docs/providers/aws/guide/credentials#using-aws-access-keys)
 2. Run `sls deploy`.
 The default stage name is `dev`.
 Use `--stage` to specify a custom stage name.
 3. Check the output using the link provided in console.